frankhale/toby/README.md

 ##NOTE

 As of Atom-Shell 0.19.2 the Http Referrer patch that I wrote has been incorporated and videos that are blocked due the referrer not being set will now work.
 I won't mention any names of publishers that do this but there is a major one and it now works!

 ##Author(s)

 Frank Hale &lt;frankhale@gmail.com&gt;
-3 February 2015
+3 June 2015

 ##License